itzg/mc-server-runner/README.md

 ```
   -bootstrap string
         Specifies a file with commands to initially send to the server
-  -cf-instance-file string
-    	Path to a Twitch/Curse minecraftinstance.json file for server setup
   -debug
         Enable debug logging
   -detach-stdin
         Don't forward stdin and allow process to be put in background
   -shell string
         When set, pass the arguments to this shell
   -stop-duration duration
         Amount of time in Golang duration to wait after sending the 'stop' command.
+  -stop-server-announce-delay duration
+        Amount of time in Golang duration to wait after announcing server shutdown
 ```

 ## Development Testing